How To Deter Wildlife Pests from Your Yard

-There are many species of rats, but one of most common in the U.S. is the brown rat, which has evolved to thrive cities.
+There are many species of rats, but one of most common in the U.S. is the brown rat (commonly known as the Norway rat), which has evolved to thrive in cities.
 The brown rat is omnivorous, consuming anything that is available.
 From garbage to carrion to kitchen food, rats are aggressive food-seekers.
 Generally living in dark, warm and humid environments, rats can be a difficult pest to eradicate.

 Rats breed quickly, and if they find a place to nest inside your home, you’ll find that your rat problem can quickly get out of hand.
 They can live inside the walls, in furniture, bedding, and in any space that’s enclosed and relatively undisturbed.

-If your rat problem has gone beyond one or two rats, with mild sightings of droppings, we recommend that you call a pest control specialist, like Hawx.
-They’ll be able to assess your home and put together a plan to rid you of these pests.
+If your rat problem is a concern, call Hawx Pest Control for a visit.
+We’ll be able to assess your home or business and put together a plan to rid you of these pests.

-Mice can contaminate food and transmit disease through their feces.
+Mice can contaminate food and transmit disease through their feces and urine.
 They’ll also destroy furniture, insulation, wiring, and more by chewing on it.

 If you see mild signs of a mouse infestation, mouse traps are a great place to start.
-If traps aren’t helping you control your mouse problem, it may be time to call a pest professional.
+If traps aren’t helping you control your mouse problem, call Hawx for a customized plan for your home or business.